manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 ---
 ### System Streamlit Front-End

-Examples of how the system provide answers through the Streamlit front end are provided in the series of figures below:
+Examples of how the system provide answers via the Streamlit front end are provided in the series of figures below:

 ---
 #### Query: Highlight the relationships between University of Maryland and MALDI